 Thailand is undergoing significant demographic changes, transitioning into a "Completely Aged Society."
-As the population decreases, the nation is increasingly reliant on international labor.
-However, Thailand's integration policies for these workers have faced criticism for being outdated.
-It's vital to review and reshape these policies to meet contemporary challenges.
+As the working-age population decreases, the nation is increasingly reliant on international labor; however, Thailand's integration policies for these workers have faced criticism for being outdated.
+It is vital to review and reshape these policies to meet contemporary challenges.

-Policy Review: This project aims to comprehensively review Thailand's international labor integration policies over the past three decades, tracing their evolution and context.
+Policy Review: This project aims to comprehensively review Thailand's international labor integration policies from the past three decades, tracing their evolution and context.